Position

 How the ACA Impacted Medicaid DSH

-To give a sense of magnitude, under an FY 2017 CMS proposed rule to allocate Medicaid DSH reductions among states, New York would be allocated 17% of the national reduction, or nearly $1.4 billion of an $8 billion national cut.
+To give a sense of magnitude, under an FY 2017 CMS rule to allocate Medicaid DSH reductions among states, New York alone would absorb a $1.8 billion cut—a devastating 17% of the national reduction.

 Safety Net Hospitals Are Already Financially Distressed

-New York State has nearly 30 voluntary hospitals already on a State “watch list” because of their precarious financial position, with many public and other voluntary hospitals also experiencing severe financial distress.
+New York State has approximately 30 voluntary hospitals receiving extraordinary State subsidies because of their high Medicaid payer mix and/or precarious financial position, with many public and other voluntary hospitals also experiencing severe financial distress.
 The Medicaid DSH cuts could force some of New York’s struggling public and voluntary safety net hospitals to reduce services or even close their doors for good.

-We urge Congress to further delay the Medicaid DSH cuts for at least two years.
+Congress should eliminate the Medicaid DSH cuts for at least two years.
 DSH funding is essential to ensuring that financially struggling safety net hospitals can continue to serve low-income individuals and vulnerable communities.

 DSH Cap Calculation Should Include Medicaid Shortfalls from Dual-Eligible Patients